bakerdh/PupillometryEEG/README.md

+# Different rules for binocular combination of luminance flicker in cortical and subcortical pathways (code)

 These materials are a computationally reproducible version of the paper:

 Segala, F.G., Bruno, A., Aung, M.T., Wade, A.R. & Baker, D.H.
 (2023).
 Different rules for binocular combination of luminance flicker in cortical and subcortical pathways, *eLife*, https://doi.org/10.7554/eLife.87048